eLEAF-Github/WAPORACT/README.md

 - all functions producing a file now return the output file name not just success 0
 - in a function where a file is produced auto directory existance and build if missing added

+#### 0.2.1 2022/8/15

+- WaporRetrieval class rewrite to inherit from WaporStructure instead of WaporAPI (improves use and logic)
+- WaporRetrieval class rewrite of code to improve user friendliness and debugging, more subfunctions added
+- WaporRetrieval class rewrite of donwload process to organise/ group them by year. limits downloads to a max of 36 per group (36 dekads in a year)
+- plots script updated and completed, including improving all existing plots and adding static plots
+- WaporPAI script and class updated to include plotting
+- WaporPAI script and class fixed temporal relative evapotranspiration function (was incorrect previously)
+- WaporPAI script and class updated to improve user friendliness and debugging, more subfunctions added
+- All scripts updated and cleaned, missing docstrings added where found
+- mask_folder argument replaced with aoi_name (area of interest name) in all places as it is more legible/ user friendly
+- Add option to set compression for output raster, default set to: LZW compression
+- Add error message for maximum characters reached in automated folder path (255, due to windows)
+- changed folder names of 01_download -> 01_temp,  02_processed -> 02_download (there was confusion amongst users ,
+  names changed to make it more legible/user friendly)

+NOTE: multiple developments coming this week

 ## In Development

 - install tutorial video